How to Contact Lyft Driver Support

 With the public eye always looking for a good story or drama, it is easy to understand why contacting a large company via social media works.

-Lyft typically monitors their social profiles from 4 AM to 2 AM PDT.
+Lyft typically monitors their social profiles from 3:00 a.m. to 9:00 p.m.
+PT.
 The response time users experience by contacting Lyft via social media is usually much quicker than using any other method.

 When sending a message, be sure to include as much detail as possible.
 This can help them figure out the best course of action to take without a lot of back and forth.